MarieLynneBlock/audio-code-lab/README.md

 ### Portfolio

-- 1: Sound Synthesis:
+- 1. Sound Synthesis:
       - sound synthesis graphs and unit generators
       - implement basic synthesis graphs using web audio API
-      - work with amplitude, pitch and timbre
+      - work with amplitude, pitch and timbre.
       - respond to user input

       - Wiring an oscillator to the audio output
       - Setting oscillator parameters from code